Limberakis Gerakaris: Return and downfall

 In 1684, the Venetians led by Francesco Morosini invaded the Peloponnese with Maniot assistance.
 The Ottomans, pressed by the Habsburgs, were unable to hold the Peloponnese, so the new Grand Vizier Merzifonlu Kara Mustafa Pasha suggested that Gerakaris be released from the Bagnio.
 Gerakaris accepted on the condition that he was given the title "His Highness, the Ruler of Mani" and that an amnesty was given to all the people of Greece.
 This was important because it was the first time the Sultan had recognised the autonomy of Mani.
 Limberakis joined the Ottoman army at Thebes and over the next few years launched several invasions of the Peloponnese.
 Limberakis, however, defected to the Venetians in 1696 after the Turks tried to unsuccessfully poison him.
-The Venetians pronounced him a knight of Saint Mark and continued to call him Bey of Mani.
+The Venetians recognised him as lord of the Morea, pronounced him a knight of Saint Mark and continued to call him Bey of Mani.
 However, his disloyalty caused him to lose credibility with both the Turks and the Venetians.
 Later that year, Limberakis led a brutal sacking of Arta in retaliation for the Artans burning his property in Karpenisi.
-However, some Artans escaped and complained to the Doge, who had Gerakaris arrested and imprisoned at Brescia until his death in 1710.
+During the raid Catholic relics were destroyed, Venetians citizens were kidnapped and the unleavened bread was thrown on the floor.
+However, some Artans escaped and complained to the Doge, who had Gerakaris arrested and placed under house arrest at Brescia until his death in 1710.